xp4xbox/Puffader/README.md

 ```

 #### NOTE: If you plan to send messages via email, be sure to [allow access for less secure apps](https://myaccount.google.com/lesssecureapps) in your gmail account.

+For more information please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki).

+### Building File To .exe, Using Persistence, ett.

+Please refer to the [wiki](https://github.com/xp4xbox/Puffader/wiki).

+## Contributing

+Contributing is encouraged and will help make a better program.
+Please refer to [this](https://gist.github.com/MarcDiethelm/7303312) before contributing.